|Popular in||July||High demand for flights, 26% potential price rise|

-Pyramids: Visiting Giza and the Sphinx might seem like no-brainers- these are must-see attractions for all visitors to Egypt.
-Complete your travel to Egypt with the grand and ancient tombs of kings, like the Great Pyramid of Kufu, the Pyramid of Kafhke, and the Pyramid of Menkaura.
-Tempt your fate by venturing inside the ultimate Father of Terror–the Sphinx.
+Pyramids: Visiting Giza and the Sphinx are must-see attractions for all visitors to Egypt.
+Tour these grand and ancient tombs of kings; Great Pyramid of Kufu, the Pyramid of Kafhke, and the Pyramid of Menkaura.
+Tempt your fate by venturing inside the Father of Terror–the Sphinx.

 Marsa Alam: What was once a small fishing village on the coast of the Red Sea is now an established holiday destination for those looking to book cheap flights to Egypt during the winter months.
 The tropical atmosphere allows for intense scuba diving experiences and prime viewing access to some of the Mediterranean’s most exotic wildlife.
 Swim among huge coral reefs and see hammerhead sharks, spinner dolphins, and huge dugongs.
-The best places to stay in this area are the newest resorts—Hurghada and Sharm el Sheika.
+The best places to stay in this area are the newest resorts—Hurghada and Sharm el Sheikh.

 Lake Nasser: Although this may be the world’s largest artificial lake, there’s nothing fake about its beauty.
 More than 2,027 square miles in size, this human-made addition to the environment was built in Aswan.
 Be sure to stop in to the multitude of tombs, temples, and churches surrounding its shores.

-Egypt Hotels: There’s much to do and see in Egypt - finding the right hotel is essential for successful travel.
+Egypt Hotels: There’s much to do and see in Egypt; finding the right hotel is essential for successful travel.
 Book Cairo hotels for city stays with few side trips.
-Hurghada hotels and Sharm el Sheika hotels are perfect for travelers seeking a more 'resort' stay
+Hurghada hotels and Sharm el Sheikh hotels are perfect for travelers seeking a more resort-like stay.